-Eleanor Sugden, Ph.D. /'elənə 'sʌgdən/ Speech-Language Pathologist, University of Strathclyde, Glasgow, Scotland
+Eleanor Sugden, Ph.D. /'elənə 'sʌgdən/ Postdoctoral Researcher, University of Strathclyde, Glasgow, Scotland xxii About the Contributors

 Dr. Sugden is a speech-language pathologist and postdoctoral researcher working at the University of Strathclyde.
-She is interested in the everyday clinical management of child-hood speech sound disorders, instrumental analysis and treatment of speech sound disorders, and how to support speech-language pathologists' application of evidence into their clinical practice.
+She is interested in the everyday clinical management of childhood speech sound disorders, instrumental analysis and treatment of speech sound disorders, and how to support speech-language pathologists' application of evidence into their clinical practice.